Frequently Asked Questions

 WILL MY INSURANCE COVER MY VISIT?

-Dignity Speech is proud to offer in-network speech therapy services for the following insurance groups: Harvard Pilgrim Health Care (HPHC), some United Healthcare plans (in contract with HPHC plans), AllWays Health Partners, and Medicare Part B - traditional (considered outpatient versus home health).
-Blue Cross Blue Shield coming soon!
+Dignity Speech is proud to offer in-network speech therapy services for the following insurance groups: Blue Cross Blue Shield (BCBS), Harvard Pilgrim Health Care (HPHC), some United Healthcare plans (in contract with HPHC plans), AllWays Health Partners, and Medicare Part B - traditional (considered outpatient versus home health).

 A good-faith estimate will be provided prior to your start of care which may outline any copay and/or deductible, depending on your coverage.
 Please check with your insurance provider, as each plan varies.